dtrckd/pymake/README.md

 make setup
 ```

-You may also need the following package : `apt-get install poppler-utils`
+You may also need the following package: `apt-get install poppler-utils`

-Then a typical pymake usage :
+Then a typical pymake usage:

 ```bash
 pmk run --script fit --path path/to/your/pdfs/   # index your pdf documents, take a coffee